Information Unique to Buying a Home in the Florida Keys”

 Various concrete structures in the Keys have been found to contain excessive levels of Chloride.
 This has caused a condition known as spalling which results from the rusting and expansion of steel rebar which reinforces the concrete.

 Sewage Disclosure Form:

 The City of Marathon and unincorporated Monroe County have taken steps to upgrade central sewer systems.
 For questions regarding the timing of the upgrades or estimated hook-up fees, contact:

 Lead Base Paint Warning:

-For homes, apartments or condominiums built prior to 1978.
+For homes, apartments, or condominiums built prior to 1978.
 Every purchaser of any interest in a residential real property on which a residential dwelling was built prior to 1978 is notified that such property may present exposure to lead from lead-based paint that may place young children at risk of developing lead poisoning.
-Lead poisoning in young children may produce permanent neurological damage, including learning disabilities, reduced intelligent quotient, behavioral problems, and impaired memory.
+Lead poisoning in young children may produce permanent neurological damage, including learning disabilities, reduced intelligence quotient, behavioral problems, and impaired memory.
 Lead poisoning also poses a particular risk to pregnant women.
 The seller of any interest in residential real property is required to provide the buyer with any information on lead-based paint hazards from risk assessments or inspections in the seller’s possession and notify the buyer of any known lead-based paint.
-A risk assessment or inspection for possible lead-based paint hazards is reconverted prior to purchase
+A risk assessment or inspection for possible lead-based paint hazards is reconverted prior to the purchase